NSJ021/Ease-Of-Mind-Website/README.md

 Margins and Padding for various containers were somewhat problematic and caused some issues with unwanted whitespace at the edge of screen.
 This was fixed by using bootstraps m-0, p-0 and respective classes to remove any unwanted additional white-spaces caused by unintended bootstrap container margins and padding.

+After running the completed site through [Google PageSpeed Insights](https://pagespeed.web.dev/analysis/https-nsj021-github-io-Ease-Of-Mind-Website/g2osk3lu4h?form_factor=mobile).
+It highlighted various issues relating to performance, accessibility, best practices and SEO.
+All accessibility, best practices and SEO issues have been resolved.
+Multiple performance issues still persist and are an ongoing effort to get resolved.

 ### Validation

 Both index.html and style.css have been ran through the appropriate validators: